crungo-net/treat-dispenser-api/README.md

 - Current weight reading is exposed in `/status` as `remaining_treats_grams`.
 - Calibration is persisted to `/etc/treat-dispenser-api/weight_sensor_calibration.json`.

+This project was developed with the Adafruit HX711 board.

 ### Calibration Workflow

 1. Ensure the platform is empty, then tare: